ThomasLearns/sensor-gui/README.md

 ```

 This should start a runner on Spork that will build the project and create a release (may take 5-10 minutes).

+## What can go wrong with the Sensors:

+- Run into the problem of the ultrasonic program sending the "Unsupported packet type" debug log instead of the actual sensor data (Refers to sensor-network README.md).

+- GUI reset if laptop goes to sleep

+- Potential memory leak issues?